Minchiate: De Poilly's packs

-Austrian Minchiate
+The de Poilly family's packs are the oldest know French-suited tarot decks, predating even the Animal Tarots that appeared around 1740.

+Piatnik's pack

-Mysterious French suited decks produced by Piatnik of Vienna around 1930 also featured forty trumps.
+Mysterious French-suited decks produced by Piatnik of Vienna around 1930 also featured forty trumps.
 It resembles the Industrie und Glück decks used for Central European tarock.
 Like the 54-card Industrie und Glück pattern, the plain suits consists of only 32 cards while the 40 trumps feature rustic genre scenes.
 With the Sküs (the Fool), the total number of cards is 73.
 Compounding the mystery is that the packaging is in French.
 Industrie und Glück type decks are not known to have a community of players in any French speaking country while the game of Minchiate is thought to have been restricted to only a few players in Genoa by the 1930s.

 Game

 Minchiate can be played by two to four players with the most common version played by four players divided into two partnerships.
 The game, like other tarot games, is a trick taking game in which points are scored by capturing certain cards and sets of cards.
 As in most tarot games, the pip cards in cups and coins are in reverse order and play is counter-clockwise.

-The lowest five trumps were called papi ("popes") while the highest five trumps (Star, Moon, Sun, World, Trumpets) were called arie ("airs") and have a special high scoring value in the game.
+The lowest five trumps were called papi ("popes").
+The highest five trumps (Star, Moon, Sun, World, Trumpets) were called arie ("airs") and have a special high scoring value in the game.
 Minchiate is similar in many ways to tarocchini played in Bologna.
 In these games, combinations (melds) of cards are more important than the value of individual cards.

 The last trick is worth 10 points.
 Trump 29 is a unique card, by itself it is worth nothing but when used in combinations (versicole), it is worth 5 points.
 Versicole are formed through a sequence of three or more of consecutive point cards.
 In addition, there are four irregular versicole: